 Project Leader: Energy Efficiency Standards Department

-Previously, Brian was an astrophysicist at SLAC National Accelerator Laboratory, where he studied cosmology and galaxy formation.
+Previously, Gerke was an astrophysicist at SLAC National Accelerator Laboratory, where he studied cosmology and galaxy formation.

 Private versus Shared, Automated Electric Vehicles for U.S. Personal Mobility: Energy Use, Greenhouse Gas Emissions, Grid Integration, and Cost Impacts

 Modeling the Interaction Between Energy Efficiency and Demand Response on Regional Grid Scales